 Ordnance Survey Walk Map

-And don’t forget your compass, I recommend the Silva Expedition compass
+And don’t forget your compass, I recommend the Silva Expedition or the Silva Classic compass.

 Check prices here for the one month or yearly option with OS Online App.